Mobile and Ohio Railroad: History

+The entire railroad was converted to standard gauge in 1885 — a year prior to the massive conversion of the other southern railroads.

 In 1896 the company decided to build a line from its Columbus, Mississippi, terminal toward Florida.
-On June 30, 1898 the Tuscaloosa to Montgomery line opened in Alabama, along with two short branch lines.
+On June 30, 1898, the Tuscaloosa to Montgomery line opened in Alabama, along with two short branch lines.
 That same year they decided to build a 39 mi line from Mobile to Alabama Port and Bayou La Batre, naming it the Mobile and Bay Shore Railway.
 It was completed in 1899.

 The M&O's stockholders and bondholders accepted a stock exchange plan in 1901 from Southern Railway.
 A merger of the two was attempted in 1902 but vetoed by Mississippi governor James K. Vardaman.
 Thereafter the M&O continued operations under Southern's control.
 From 1908 the M&O was considered to be a highly prosperous railroad, but net income declined sharply after 1926 and by 1930 the M&O had a net deficit of almost $1,000,000.
 On June 3, 1932, the M&O went into receivership again.
 Southern was accused of having violated the Clayton Antitrust Act by using the M&O for its own profit at the expense of the M&O, though the case was dropped in 1933.
 Southern sold its M&O bonds in 1940 to the Gulf, Mobile and Northern Railroad.
 The GM&N was then combined with the M&O to form the Gulf, Mobile and Ohio Railroad.